lsst-tstn/tstn-019/argocd.rst

 templates/<collector app name>.yaml
   This file contains the ArgoCD Application API used to deploy the associated CSCs specified by the collector app configuration.
   One application is generated for each CSC listed in the configuration.

+The following specifies all of the parameters that are available across the different collector apps.
+However, not all collector apps support all of these parameters.
+Consult the collector app specific ``templates/<collector app name>.yaml`` file.

 .. list-table:: Collector Application YAML Configuration
    :widths: 10 20